Rick Stark

-Richard "Rick" Stark (born July 26, 1952) is an American Democratic politician from Florida.
+Richard Stark (born July 26, 1952) is an American Democratic politician from Florida.
 He served four terms in the Florida House of Representatives, representing the 104th District in southern Broward County, from 2012 to 2020.

 History

 Stark was born in New York City, New York, and attended the University of Denver, where he graduated with a degree in political science in 1974.
 After that, he moved to the state of Florida, where he worked as a private insurance agent, and for twelve years, lobbied the state and federal government to pass health care reform.
 Stark is married to Debbi Stark, a professional stenographer.
 He plays pickle ball and tennis in his free time.